mwanji/humpty/README.md

 ### Processors

-Processors modify the assets they are given in some way: compile, concatenate, minify, etc. There are 3 kinds of processors, run in the following order:
+Processors generally modify the assets they are given in some way: compile, concatenate, minify, etc. There are 3 kinds of processors, run in the following order:

-* `CompilingProcessor` changes the type of the asset (eg. from asset.coffee to asset.js)
+1. `CompilingProcessor` changes the type of the asset (eg. from asset.coffee to asset.js)
-* `PreProcessor` runs on individual assets (eg. URL rewriting, linting)
+2. `AssetProcessor` runs on individual assets (eg. URL rewriting, linting)
-* `PostProcessor` runs on a concatenated bundle (eg. minification)
+3. `BundleProcessor` runs on a concatenated bundle (eg. minification)

 humpty has no default processors, but they are easy to add: simply put them on the classpath and they are automatically used.

 There are a number of processors available:

 * [humpty-compression](http://mewf.co/humpty/compression): JS & CSS minification/obfuscation
-* [humpty-bootstrap-less](http://mewf.co/humpty/bootstrap-less): Bootstrap customisation via LESS
+* [humpty-bootstrap-less](http://mewf.co/humpty/bootstrap-less): Bootstrap and Font Awesome customisation via LESS
 * [humpty-emberjs](http://mewf.co/humpty/emberjs): Compile Ember.Handlebars templates

-#### Custom Processors

-New processors can be created by implementing any interface extending the `Processor` interface.
-For the processor to be picked up by a `ServiceLoader`, add a file called co.mewf.humpty.Processor to META-INF/services, containing one fully-qualified class name per line.

-If the processor is configurable, implement the `Configurable` interface. `Configurable#configure(Map<String, Object>)` is called before the processor is used.

-By default, in the configuration, processors are referred to by their fully-qualified class name.
-Annotate the processor with @Alias("myAlias") to give it a friendlier name.

-Processors that are configurable and will be distributed publically may offer a friendly Java interface to do so, alongside the JSON API.
+Creating custom processors is discussed in the [Extension Points](#extension-points) section.

 ### Resolvers